codyilardo/codyilardo.github.io/_posts/2020-08-07-rec-reading.md

 - Josephus-The Complete Works of Flavius Josephus

 ## General Christianity
-Includes Pastoral/Ministry/Spiritual Growth

-- Deliverance from Evil Spirits: A Practical Manual, Francis S. MacNutt
 - The Bondage Breaker, Niel T. Anderson
 - Steps to Freedom in Christ, Niel T. Anderson
-- Missionary Methods: St Paul's or Ours?, Roland Allen
-- The Spontaneous Expansion of the Church: And the Causes which Hinder it, Roland Allen
+- Why Revival Tarries, Leonard Ravehill
+- The Pursuit of God, A.W.
+Tozer
+- The Best of A.W.
+Tozer, A.W.
+Tozer, edit.
+Warren Wiersbe
+- Tortured for Christ, Richard Wurmbrand
+- Hearts of Fire, Voice of the Martyrs
+- Foxe's Book of Martyrs, John Foxe
+- The Pilgrim's Progress, John Bunyan
 - Temptation: What it is and How We Overcome, Daniel Robison
+- The Best of R.A.
+Torrey, R.A.
+Torrey
 - The Baptism with the Holy Spirit: A Modern Edition, Daniel Robison
+- The Screwtape Letters, C.S.
+Lewis
+- A Grief Observed, C.S.
+Lewis
+- The Abolition of Man, C.S.
+Lewis
+- The Communion of the Holy Spirit, Watchman Nee
 - The Normal Christian Life, Watchman Nee
 - Holiness, J.C.
 Ryle
 - A Call to Prayer, J.C.
 Ryle
 - The Second Coming of Christ, Charles Spurgeon
-- Why Revival Tarries, Leonard Ravehill
-- The Best of A. W. Tozer, A.W.
-Tozer, edit.
-Warren Wiersbe
-- Tortured for Christ, Richard Wurmbrand
-- Foxe's Book of Martyrs, John Foxe
-- The Pilgrim's Progress, John Bunyan
+- When Christ Returns, Charles Spurgeon
 - A Serious Call to a Devout and Holy Life, William Law

+### Ministry & Apologetics

+- Deliverance from Evil Spirits: A Practical Manual, Francis S. MacNutt
+- Missionary Methods: St Paul's or Ours?, Roland Allen
+- The Spontaneous Expansion of the Church: And the Causes which Hinder it, Roland Allen
+- A Treasury of Sermon Illustrations, Charles L. Wallis
+- Treasury of the Christian World: An Anthology of Illustrations, A. Gordon Nasby
+- The One 2 One Booklet, Discipleship Tool
+- God's Not Dead, Dr. Rice Broocks

 ## Worship/Devotional

 - The Book of Common Prayer, The Hymnal, 1982
 - Lutheran Hymnal, Concordia Publishing House, 1941
 - Daily Light on the Daily Path, Samuel Bagster